 This course will review the theoretical basis and practical applications of evidence-based psychotherapies for children and adolescents.
 It will focus on well-established therapeutic skills for children with mild-to-moderate mental health needs and their families.
 The course will review case conceptualization and the application of cognitive-behavioral skills including relaxation and mindfulness skills to reduce physiologic arousal, cognitive strategies to address unhelpful thought processes and enhance coping and resilience, and behavioral skills to reduce maladaptive avoidance, increase engagement in pleasant and meaningful activities, and enhance positive parenting practices.
 The presenter will review strategies to enhance child and family engagement and address common challenges when conducing therapy with youth.
 The course will incorporate didactic training with role plays to illustrate key concepts, and regular live question and answer sessions with faculty to facilitate application of therapy skills in a culturally informed manner.

-Course materials are available beginning on June 6, 2022, and all online course work must be completed by July 18, 2022.
+Course materials are available beginning June 5, 2023 and all course work must be completed by July 10, 2023.

 Physicians and Doctoral-level Professionals: $445.00

 Refunds will be issued for cancellation requests made during the first week of the course, but an administrative fee of $25.00 will be deducted from your refund.
 Cancellation requests made during the second week will receive a credit toward a future offering of the same course.
 No refunds or credits will be granted after June 19, 2023.